MadaraUchiha-314/codeforces-auto-tester/README.md

 ## See it work
 - Download or Clone this repository
+- Install Codeforces Auto Tester (cfat) by typing `python setup.py install` (Good to have [pip] (https://pip.pypa.io/en/stable/installing/) install before)
 - Identify a codeforeces contest number (Need not be a current contest) **Eg. 703 (Codeforces Round #365 (Div.
 2))**
-- To fetch testcases type : `python main.py fetch 703`
+- To fetch testcases type : `cfat fetch 703`
-- To test your code for a problem (say A)  : `python main.py test A`
+- To test your code for a problem (say A)  : `cfat test A`
-- If multiple answers are possible : `python main.py test A multiple`
+- If multiple answers are possible : `cfat test A multiple`

 ## Dependencies
 - [Beautiful Soup] (https://www.crummy.com/software/BeautifulSoup/bs4/doc/)